cURL

 curl_easy_setopt(curl, CURLOPT_VERBOSE, 1L);

-/* send the message (including headers) */
+/* Send the message */

 res = curl_easy_perform(curl);